YourWisemaker/mlakumulutravel/README.md

 The backend API can also be deployed to cloud platforms like Render, Heroku, or DigitalOcean.

-### Frontend Deployment with Netlify
+### Backend Deployment with Netlify

-For the frontend or a static site generator that documents the API, you can use Netlify for easy deployment:
+Netlify can also be used to deploy the NestJS API as an alternative to Railway:

 1. **Create a Netlify Account**:
    - Sign up at [netlify.com](https://www.netlify.com)